Clotel: Influence

 In addition to being the first novel published by an African American, Clotel became a model that influenced many other nineteenth-century African-American writers.
 It is the first instance of an African-American writer "to dramatize the underlying hypocrisy of democratic principles in the face of African American slavery."

 Through Clotel, Brown introduces into African-American literature the "tragic mulatto" character.
 Such characters, representing the historical reality of hundreds of thousands of mixed-race people, many of them slaves, were further developed by "Webb, Wilson, Chesnutt, Johnson, and other novelists", writing primarily after the American Civil War.

+The recovery of the life of Sally Hemings and the story of Clotel, written by Brown, are symbiotic dynamisms.
+The book Clotel helped to keep alive the idea that Jefferson fathered children with an enslaved concubine.
+W. Edward Farrison dug into the factual aspects of Jefferson's life.
+Farrison recovered the news articles of James Callender which had been overlooked since 1802.
+Farrison was the first scholar to dig into Jefferson's Farm Book for answers about the Hemings family.
+The Farm Book was first printed for public distribution in 1953.
+Another resource was the 1951 publication of Memoirs of a Monticello Slave.
+Farrison published the Origins of Brown's Clotel in 1954.
+Farrison helped Pearl M. Graham with her groundbreaking 1961 article, titled Thomas Jefferson and Sally Hemings, published in the Journal of Negro History.
+Farrison published his Brown biography in 1969.
+As the Jefferson-Hemings liaison grew in stature, interest in the Clotel novel grew as well.

 Style

 According to Brown in its preface, he wrote Clotel as a polemic narrative against slavery, written for a British audience:

 It is also considered a propagandistic narrative, in that Brown leveraged "sentimentality, melodrama, contrived plots, [and] newspaper articles" as devices "to damage the 'peculiar institution' of slavery."

 Chapters predominantly open "with an epigraph underscoring the romance’s urgent message: 'chattel slavery in America undermines the entire social condition of man.'"

 Clotel is told through the use of a "third-person limited omniscient narrator."
 The narrator is "morally didactic and consistently ironic."
 The narrative is fragmented, in that it "combines fact, fiction, and external literary sources."
 It presents the reader with a structure that is episodic and is informed by "legends, myths, music, and concrete eye-witness accounts of the fugitive slaves themselves."
 It also "draws on antislavery lectures and techniques," such as "abolitionist verse and fiction, newspaper stories and ads, legislative reports, public addresses, private letters, and personal anecdotes."